-Course Grading/Student Performance Evaluation: There will be four tests worth 55% of the final grade and a final exam worth 30% of the final grade.
-Assignments will be 15% of the final grade.
+Course Grading/Student Performance Evaluation: There will be four tests worth 45% of the final grade and a final exam worth 30% of the final grade.
+Assignments will be 15% of the final grade and quizzes will be 10% of the final grade.

-Late assignments are accepted up to one week after the posted due date on Pearson, with a 10 point deduction.
-No late work will be accepted after the last regular day of class.
+Late assignments are accepted up to one week after the posted due date, with a 10 point deduction.
+No late work will be accepted after the last day of class.

-Mid Term and/or Final Exam Information: The final exam will be on Wednesday, December 6, 2023.
+Mid Term and/or Final Exam Information: The final exam will be on Tuesday, July 18, 2023.